 During your first few days as a newcomer in Canada, you will need to complete certain tasks to set the foundation for your long-term financial success.
 Opening a bank account and applying for a credit card should be a top priority on your list.

 The Canadian banking industry is large and you’ll have many options to choose from.
-However, newcomers to Canada have distinct financial needs and not all products will be well-suited to your requirements.
+However, newcomers to Canada have distinct financial needs and not all products may be well-suited to your requirements.

 Typically, you should start researching banking options in Canada several weeks before your arrival to avoid delays in the bank account opening process.
 This article will give you an overview of banks and banking products in Canada and some essential tips on choosing the best bank account and credit card for you.